nxiao6gt/iDIRECT/README.md

 The default `.pyc` files are compiled from Python 3.8.6.
-If your Python version is different, please replace the default `.pyc` files with the corresponding files from `versions/x.x.x/`, where `x.x.x` is your Python version number.
-If your Python version is not available, please email <naijia.xiao@ou.edu> to request an update.
+If your Python version is different, please replace the default `.pyc` files with the corresponding files from `versions/x.x/`, where `x.x` is your Python version number.
+For example, if your Python version is 3.9.5, please copy `.pyc` files from `versions/3.9/`.
+If your Python version is not available, please email
+<naijia.xiao@ou.edu> to request an update.

 The modules can be imported by
 ```